FireEmbers/embers/Readme.md

 ```
 ###Define parameters

 Every parameter bellow is only an example.
-Go ahead and you can fiddle with the values
+Go ahead and fiddle with the values

 ```
 var opts = {
-  ignitionPt: [41.7718400422817, -7.9167833239285], //[latitude, longitude]
+  ignitionPt: [41.7718400422817, -7.9167833239285], //[latitude, longitude] of ignition point
   u: 2, //mid flame wind speed
   alpha: 115, //wind direction in degrees, clockwise from north
   std: 50, //standard deviation in percentage of average speed
-  moisture: 5, // fuel moisture in percentage
+  moisture: 5, // fuel moisture in % of total fuel mass
   height: 10000, // Computational domain dimension in km
   width: 10000,
   rows: 200, //Computational resolution size
   cols: 200,
-  n: 100 //
+  n: 100 //Number of Monte Carlo simulations
 };
 ```